 In a popular spot like Malta, it can be tempting to purchase a second property as a vacation home, either for yourself or outside tenants.

-This is an area where buying second hands hugely beneficial; the previous owners will have had the experience of the area, and you will be able to gain valuable information on property values and popularity prior to making your investment.
+This is an area where buying second hands is hugely beneficial; the previous owners will have had the experience of the area, and you will be able to gain valuable information on property values and popularity prior to making your investment.

-Buying property in Malta can be pricey but you can snag some brilliant deals, but it always helps to do your homework in advance.
+Buying property in Malta can be pricey, but you can snag some brilliant deals, but it always helps to do your homework in advance.

-If you are hoping to catch the tourist trade; buying something south of Malta could potentially increase your rental returns substantially.
+If you are hoping to catch the tourist trade, buying something south of Malta could potentially increase your rental returns substantially.

 4. The potential for increased value

-Many people enjoy buying brand new homes for the simple reason that they require less maintenance, and little or no initial work: the appeal is being able to move your belongings straight in with no fuss.
+Many people enjoy buying brand-new homes for the simple reason that they require less maintenance, and little or no initial work: the appeal is being able to move your belongings straight in with no fuss.

-Second hand properties, on the other hand, may be ‘fixer-uppers’ – homes which can be purchased cheaply because they require renovation, redecoration, or simply modernising.
+Second-hand properties, on the other hand, may be ‘fixer-uppers’ – homes which can be purchased cheaply because they require renovation, redecoration, or simply modernising.